Skip to content

 What is Instant Runoff Voting (IRV)?

-- IRV guarantees that the winning candidate has a majority of votes, rather than just a plurality
+- IRV guarantees the winning candidate has a majority of votes, rather than just a plurality.

 - These rankings provide the means to initiate a second round of recording ballots if no candidate receives a majority of the votes after voting officially closes.

 It is very important to rank all candidates for IRV to be as accurate and effective as possible.